Supracentrality Analysis of Temporal Networks with Directed Interlayer Coupling: Application to a Ph.D. Exchange Network

 We first consider undirected interlayer coupling, so we define $\tilde{\bm{A}}$ by Eq.~\eqref{eq:undir}.
 In Fig.~\ref{fig:undir}, we plot the joint and conditional centralities for the five universities.
-The columns show several results for interlayer-coupling strengths $\omega\in\{1,10,10^2,10^3\}$.
-In the bottom row, we see that that progressively larger values of $\omega$ yield progressively smoother conditional-centrality trajectories.
+The columns show results for interlayer-coupling strengths $\omega\in\{1,10,10^2,10^3\}$.
+In the bottom row, we see that progressively larger values of $\omega$ yield progressively smoother conditional-centrality trajectories.
 In the top row, we observe that as one increases $\omega$, the joint centrality appears to limit to one arc of a sinusoidal curve.
 We prove this result in Sec.~\ref{sec:asym}.
 The most striking results occur in the bottom row of the third column.
-Based on node conditional centrality, we see that MIT becomes the top-ranked university in the 1950s and then remains so in our data set.
+Based on conditional node centrality, we see that MIT becomes the top-ranked university in the 1950s and then remains so in our data set.
 Stanford and UC Berkeley develop gradually larger conditional centralities over the 64 years in the data set, whereas those of Princeton and Harvard decrease gradually over this period.
-When considering all universities, these five universities have among the top 10 node conditional centralities throughout all years of the data set.
+When considering all universities, these five universities have conditional node centralities in the top-10 values throughout all years of the data set.
 This is consistent with our results in \cite{taylor2017eigenvector,taylor2019tunable}.

 We now examine directed interlayer coupling, and we take $\tilde{\bm{A}}$ to correspond to a directed chain with layer teleportation.
 See Eq.~\eqref{eq:tele} for the specific formula and the bottom row of Fig.~\ref{fig:toy1} for an associated visualization.
 In each panel of Fig.~\ref{fig:dir1}, we plot the joint centralities and conditional node centralities.
 The columns give results for interlayer coupling strengths of $\omega\in\{0.1,1,10,100\}$, and the three panels indicate different choices for the layer-teleportation probabilities: (A) $\gamma=0.0001$; (B) $\gamma=0.001$; and (C) $\gamma=0.01$.
-The dotted black curves in the right column indicate large-$\omega$ asymptotic approximations that we will present in Section \ref{sec:asym}.
+The dotted black curves in the rightmost column indicate large-$\omega$ asymptotic approximations that we will present in Section \ref{sec:asym}.